TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 As you can see in this sample, I now have two `update` functions: `fixedUpdate` and `update`, which correspond to the two mentioned before.
 Another remark: I am using `System.nanoTime()` instead of `System.currentTimeMillis()`, because of its seemingly higher precision and consistency (which comes at a insignificantly higher computational cost).

-Another thing I just have to point out here is the usability of *JOML*.
+The thing I just have to point out here is the usability of *JOML*, the math library.
 - like omg, its the most unintuitive thing i have ever used
 - had to look into the source code to understand whats happening (camera example https://learnopengl.com/code_viewer_gh.php?code=includes/learnopengl/camera.h)
 - javadoc indicates something else